web

 API or Batch CaptureUp to 60 days from the original authorization dateIncludes REST API, Simple Order API, SCMP API, SOAP Toolkit, and offline batch upload.
 Attempting to capture after 60 days will result in an error.

-Business Center CaptureUp to 180 days from the original authorization dateCapture available via the Transaction Search Detail page or the “Auths Ready to Settle” search option (if enabled).
+Business Center CaptureUp to 180 days from the original authorization dateCapture is available via the Transaction Search Detail page or the "Auths Ready to Settle" search option (if enabled).
 Records are purged after 6 months.
-Your MSP/acquirer may not honor captures beyond their own limits.
+Your MSP or acquirer may not honor captures beyond their own limits.

 Common Error